 If they raise their voice, respond with a lower volume.
 Do not let your emotions show.
 It helps to keep your face neutral.
 Do not take a position.
 You are listening.
 Take notes.
 List the date, time, their name and an overview of the concern.
 If things go badly, these notes will be your only, vital memory to give your attorneys.

 During the conversation, remember to occasionally use their name.
 Ask clarifying questions.
-Establishing empathy is not only important, it is crucial.
+Establishing empathy is not only important, but it is also crucial.
 Using statements like, “If that happened to me, I too would be upset.”
 As they run through their course of emotions, understand they may repeat themselves several times.
 If you need time to investigate, ask their permission for you to call them back.
 Share or coordinate a specific time you will be calling, that same day or the next.
 Ask them to please call you if they have not heard from you by a certain time.
 Again, give them your name and direct phone number.

 When you do speak with them again, follow your plan of listening, establishing empathy, asking questions, investigating, following up, and providing results or an outcome.
 Do not react with emotions, do not justify your position and do not offer excuses.
 Stating the law or district policy may escalate the person.
 Once you have an understanding, move promptly to investigate, resolve or take action.